edwinsanjaya/bci-finalproject/README.md

 - The classifier accuracy is relatively higher when working with the Neurocomputing dataset compared to the GNAN dataset.
 This difference can be attributed to the number of input channels.
 The Neurocomputing dataset provides 14 channels, while the GNAN dataset has only two channels (Fp1 and Fp2).
 Although Fp1 and Fp2 play a crucial role in representing eye movements in EEG signals, using only two channels poses a challenge for non-neural network classifiers to differentiate voluntary and involuntary eye-blinking accurately.

-- Based on the results, neural network models exhibit superior classification performance in differentiating voluntary and involuntary eye-blinking.
-Both neural network models ranked among the top classifiers when working with our dataset.
+- Based on the results, **neural network models exhibit superior classification performance** in differentiating voluntary and involuntary eye-blinking. **Both neural network models ranked among the top classifiers** when working with our dataset.

-- Our Recurrent Neural Network (RNN-Signal) achieved the best result with an accuracy of 95.53% when working with the Neurocomputing dataset, using signal input.
-On the other hand, the RNN-PSD achieved the best result with an accuracy of 77.31% when working with the GNAN dataset, using power spectrum density input.
+- Our **Recurrent Neural Network (RNN-Signal)** achieved the best result with an accuracy of **95.53%** when working with the Neurocomputing dataset, using signal input.
+On the other hand, the **RNN-PSD** achieved the best result with an accuracy of **77.31%** when working with the GNAN dataset, using power spectrum density input.

 - Among the non-neural network classifiers, **XGBoost** performed the best in the Neurocomputing dataset with an accuracy of **85.71%**.
 In the GNAN dataset, both **Logistic Regression and Support Vector Machine (SVM)** outperformed other classifiers with an accuracy of **65.44%**.

 - Considering the performance of non-neural network classifiers, **Logistic Regression and XGBoost** emerge as the top candidates for our BCI system.
 Logistic Regression performed the best in the GNAN dataset, and XGBoost achieved the highest accuracy in the Neurocomputing dataset.
 These classifiers demonstrate promising performance and can be effectively utilized in our BCI system.

+Uniqueness in our BCI system:

+- Our BCI system is specialized to differentiating the voluntary and involuntary eye-blink.
+Which can be considered as a challenging task, since both voluntary and involuntary eye-blink characteristic share very similar characteristic

+- In most experiment, an EOG signal is commonly used to do the eye-activity based classifier since it measure the eye-movement activity.
+However, in this experiment we exclude the EOG signal and only consider the EEG signals in 14 channels as the feature for our classifier
+(since we want to develop a BCI system utilize EEG signals as the inputs)

+- Our BCI system utilizes both non-neural network and neural network classifier.
+Allowing user to have options to select the classifier based on their needs:
+    - Logistic Regression & XGBoost: is recommended for those who favor the fast model training at cost of lower classification accuracy
+    - RNN-Signal and RNN-PSD: is recommended for more accurate classification at cost of more time required for model training

+- Our BCI system can run the classification within different datasets, as long as the input in each dataset is consistent in each batch.
+  However its important to note that the accuracy of our classifier depends on the quality of the data

+Future works & suggestion

+- Explore more EEG features & apply better feature selection
+- Explore more options for neural-network classifier such as Convolutional Neural Network and Transformers
+- Explore more available eye-blinking dataset to improve the model training

 ## References